 Watch out for indoor allergens.
 If you’re cooped up inside in winter weather, you may be surrounded by indoor allergens -- like pet dander, dust mites, and more.
 If allergies are a trigger for your eczema, take steps to control them.
 Keep pets out of your bedroom, put dust mite-proof covers on your mattress and pillows, remove carpeting, and wash sheets and blankets regularly.

 When to See a Doctor

 If you feel like you’re losing the battle with Mother Nature over your weather-related symptoms, see your doctor or dermatologist.
-She can help you pinpoint the causes.
-She can also prescribe different or more powerful remedies, including corticosteroid creams and antihistamines.
+They can help you pinpoint the causes and can also prescribe different or more powerful remedies, including corticosteroid creams and antihistamines.